-But many avid campers wonder how to keep food cold while camping.
+But many avid campers wonder how to keep food cold while on a camping trip.
 After all, the idea of getting food poisoning while being stuck in the middle of nowhere is enough to put anyone off.

 In this guide, I’ll run you step by step through the surefire way to keep your food cold on camping trips and some key tips to keep in mind.

-The seven steps to keep your food cold while camping are:
+The seven steps to keeping your food cold while camping are:

-- Freeze or cool the food before leaving
+- Freeze or cool the food items before leaving

 - Pick up some ice packs (or make your own)